Small Business Loans NC

 - Buying real estate

-You can learn more about the details and application requirements for different SBA loans NC here (e.g., SBA 7(a) loans, SBA CDC/504 loans, etc.).
+You can learn more about the details and application requirements for different SBA loans NC here.

 A term loan is a broad category of business financing that including both short and long-term options for a variety of commercial needs.
 The common denominator for these types of loans is the fixed repayment schedule – meaning you know your monthly obligations from the loan and can more accurately manage cash flow.
-The interest rates on term loans are often fixed too, but can sometimes be variable (i.e., based on the current market rate).
-Term loans may require collateral or a personal guaranty depending on your business and the loan amount.
+The interest rates on term loans are often fixed but can sometimes be variable and based on the current market rate.
+Term loans may require collateral or a personal guarantee depending on your businesses credit and the loan amount.

 The repayment period for a short-term loan will range anywhere from 3 to 12 months.
-A medium-term loan will have an amortization schedule of 2-5 years, and a long-term loan can be 10+ years.
+A medium-term loan will have an amortization schedule of 2 to 5 years, and a long-term loan can be 10+ years.
 Consider the loan amount and intended use of the proceeds when deciding on an appropriate term.

 For example, a large loan with a short repayment will create a higher repayment installment amount.
 Long-term loans might be best for expensive renovations or major equipment purchases.
-Whereas a shorter-term loan might be more appropriate for working capital (e.g., utilities, payroll, minor equipment, etc.).
-Learn more about term loans here.
+Whereas a shorter-term loan might be more appropriate for working capital, covering utilities, payroll, minor equipment, etc. Learn more about term loans Charlotte and NC here.

 Working Capital Loans

-Working capital loans are meant to cover the daily and short-term needs of your business.
-This includes items like employee salaries, rent, utilities, inventory, and administrative costs like accounting, legal, etc. Leveraging the power of a working capital loan can help a business set aside profits and revenue to cover reinvest in the company (e.g., improvements, expansions, new product lines, etc.).
-The cash-flow flexibility from a working capital loan can also free up other money to pay stakeholders or other obligations.
+Working capital loans in North Carolina are meant to cover the daily and short-term needs of your business.
+This includes items like employee salaries, rent, utilities, inventory, and administrative costs like accounting, legal, etc. Leveraging the power of a working capital loan can help a business set aside profits and revenue to cover expenses or reinvest in the company for improvements, expansions, new product lines, etc. The cash-flow flexibility from a working capital loan can also free up other money to pay down debt or other obligations.